noodldocs/noodldocs.github.io/guides/for-each.md

 # For Each

-In this guide we are going to review how to create dynamic content.
-If you have not previously watched the video lesson on Components it's a good time to do that now.
-As you know you can create reusable components in Noodl that makes build interfaces much easier.
-But often you want to show dynamic data instead of just static content.
-Luckily it's quite easy to go from static to dynamic data in Noodl.
+Noodl let's you create reusable components so that building front end interfaces is easier and faster.
+This guide will show you how reusable components can be used to show dynamic data in a list.
+It's a good idea to review the video lesson on Components before continuing with this example.

-We will look at an example of a list of National Parks, you can import the example below into Noodl by clicking the import button.
+Let's look at an example of a list of National Parks.
+You can import the example below into Noodl by clicking the import button.
 You need to have a project open to import into.

 <div class="ndl-images">
     <img src="/guides/for-each/screen.png" class="ndl-image small"></img>